molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 For the parsing of SMILES strings the `CDPL.Chem`_ package provides the built-in utility function `Chem.parseSMILES()`_.
 The function returns a `Chem.BasicMolecule`_ object representing the chemical structure encoded by the given SMILES string.

-For example:
+Example:

 .. code:: ipython3